uga961/Half_Subtractor/README.md

 ### Schematic Design

 - Designed using **Virtuoso Schematic Editor**.
-- Constructed using **AND, NOR, and NOT gates** from a custom-built library.
+- Constructed using **NAND, NOR, and NOT gates** from a custom-built library.
 - Verified through **Transient analysis**.

 ### Layout Design